awsdocs/aws-doc-sdk-examples/javav2/example_code/timestream/Readme.md

 	Test 3 passed

-**WARNING**: _Running these JUnit tests manipulates real AWS resources and may incur charges on your account._
+**WARNING**: _Running these JUnit tests manipulates real AWS resources and might incur charges on your account._

  ### Properties file
 Before running the Amazon Timestream JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to execute the JUnit tests.
 For example, you define a database name used for various tests.
 If you do not define all values, the JUnit tests fail.